 The Hajji Law Firm is a Criminal and DUI Defense Law Firm based in Farmington Hills, Michigan.
 We are located off of Northwestern Highway, between 12 & 13 Mile Road.
 We have been representing clients for many years throughout the Metro Detroit area, including Oakland County, Macomb County, Wayne County, Washtenaw County, Livingston County and surrounding counties in Michigan.
 We provide 24/7 free and confidential consultation as well as a free case evaluation analysis your matter at no charge.
 Phone consultation is available 24/7.

-When you contact our law firm, your consultation will be in the strictest of confidence only with a DUI Attorney (not a non-lawyer, such as a paralegal or secretary).
-Don't risk your freedom and driver's license by representing yourself or hiring an attorney who doesn't care and has little knowledge or experience with DUI laws.
-You deserve to be represented by a competent and knowledgeable DUI attorney.
+When you contact our law firm, your consultation will be in the strictest of confidence and only with a DUI Attorney (not a non-lawyer, such as a paralegal or secretary).
+Don't risk your freedom and driver's license by representing yourself or hiring an attorney who has little knowledge or experience with Michigan DUI law.
+You deserve to be represented by a competent and knowledgeable DUI attorney Daniel Hajji.

-We have dedicated this website to provide important information to anyone who was arrested in Michigan for a drunk driving charge (OWI,DUI,OUID,OUIL) or other serious traffic violations in the Metro Detroit areas.
-Throughout this website, you will gain knowledge of the many ways to reduce a drunk driving charge as well as reducing penalties, costs, fines and preserving your driver's license and save your freedom.
+We have dedicated this website to provide important and valuable information to anyone who has bee arrested in Michigan for a drunk driving, such as OWI, DUI, OUID, OUIL or other serious traffic offenses in the Metro Detroit area.
+Throughout this website, you will gain knowledge of the many ways to reduce a drunk driving charge as well as reducing penalties, costs, fines and preserving your driver's license and saving your freedom.

 Nationally, it is estimated that every 2 minutes, a Driver is issued or charged with a traffic violation such as a DUI, OWI, DWI, OUID, DWLS, DWLR, Reckless Driving, No Operator's License On Person, No Proof of Insurance, License Plate Violation and other traffic offenses by State and local police.

 In Michigan as well as many other states, criminal and traffic misdemeanor arrests, such as drunk driving are rampant and spinning out of control, especially in Oakland, Macomb, Livingston, Washtenaw, Monroe and Wayne county.

-Some people simply just go to court and plead guilty without consulting an experienced DUI Attorney.
-Unfortunately, this can be a big mistake and can cost you in the long run.
+While some defendants simply just go to court and plead guilty without consulting an experienced DUI Attorney, it can be a big mistake and can cost you in the long run.

-Even on a first DUI charge you should take it seriously because it can have an adverse affect on your livelihood and reputation in the community.
-It's not just your typical traffic ticket that carries a small fine.
-The consequences of being convicted for drunk driving or drug driving in Michigan, even on a first DUI offense can be expensive and can lead to incarceration.
-Further, a DUI conviction can also lead to loss of employment, loss of driving privileges, hefty fines, driver responsibility fees of up to $2,000, driver's license restrictions and/or installation of interlock control device in your vehicle, extensive probation, and so forth.
+Even on a first DUI charge can have an adverse affect on your livelihood and reputation in the community.
+The consequences of being convicted for drunk driving or drug driving in Michigan, even on a first DUI offense can be expensive and can lead to incarceration if not properly defended.
+Further, a DUI conviction can also lead to loss of employment, loss of driving privileges, hefty fines, driver responsibility fees of up to $2,000, driver's license restriction or suspension, installation of interlock control device in your vehicle, extensive probation, and so forth.
 Therefore, it is essential that you hire the best DUI Attorney that you can afford to guide you in the right path and help you navigate through this process.
-Similarly, it is important that you retain a good DUI Attorney who knows the Michigan drunk driving laws inside and out; who is familiar with the drunk driving laws in Michigan but more importantly, one who knows how to analyze the facts and apply it to the ever-changing laws to challenge the Prosecutor's case against you.
+Similarly, it is important that you retain a good DUI Attorney who knows the Michigan drunk driving laws inside and out.
+A DUI attorney who is familiar with the drunk driving laws in Michigan but more importantly, one who knows how to analyze the facts and apply the ever-changing DUI laws in Michigan.

-- The first step you should do after leaving the police station, is to familiarize yourself with the DUI laws in Michigan by doing research for DUI lawyers.
+- The first step you should do after your release from jail or the police station, is to familiarize yourself with the DUI laws in Michigan by doing research for DUI lawyers.